munificent/game-programming-patterns/book/subclass-sandbox.markdown

 We can fix our redundant code problem now by making those provided operations as high-level as possible.
-When we see code that's duplicated between lots of the subclasses, we can always roll that up into `Superpower` as a new operation that they can all use.
+When we see code that's duplicated between lots of the subclasses, we can always roll it up into `Superpower` as a new operation that they can all use.

 We've addressed our coupling problem by constraining the coupling to one place.
-`Superpower` itself will end up coupled to the different game systems, but our hundred derived classes are not.
+`Superpower` itself will end up coupled to the different game systems, but our hundred derived classes will not.
 Instead, they are *only* coupled to their base class.
 When one of those game systems changes, modification to `Superpower` may be necessary, but dozens of subclasses shouldn't have to be touched.